-Stainless steel-clad building with a complex, doubly-curved form, large glazed end facades and interfaces with historic buildings.
+Stainless steel-clad building with a complex, doubly-curved form, large glazed end facades and interfaces with historic buildings at St Antony’s College.

 2016 RIBA National Award